1970 Coppa Italia final

 The 1970 Coppa Italia Final was a final group of the 1969–70 Coppa Italia.
 From 1968 to 1971, FIGC introduced a final group instead of semi-finals and finals.
 In the final group, four teams played against each other home-and-away in a round-robin format.
 The matches were played from 7 May – 10 June 1970.
 The group winner was Bologna.

+As happened for the 1950 FIFA World Cup final, the development of the group created a de facto final in Bologna on 10 June 1970.
+Bologna played at home needing an obliged victory, that they achieved.